Last updated: March 25, 2025

 Bet: Freedom Seeker

 Who was Bet?
-Originally from Charles County, Maryland, Bet was a young enslaved woman who was owned by Thomas Stone and his wife, Margaret.
+Originally from Charles County, Maryland, Bet was a young enslaved woman that lived at Haberdeventure.
 In the summer of 1776, Thomas Stone was representing Maryland at the Continental Congress in Philadelphia.
 His wife, Margaret, was ill, probably due to the after effects of a smallpox inoculation.
-While we don't conclusively know if Bet was a enslaved worker in the house or the fields, it is probable that she worked in the main house, and it is possible that one of Bet’s duties was to care for her mistress.
+While we don't conclusively know if Bet was a enslaved worker in the house or the fields, she may have worked in the main house, and it is possible that one of Bet’s duties was to care for Margaret.

 Even as Thomas Stone cast his vote for independence in July of 1776, over 30,000 British troops and German mercenaries were arriving near New York City.
 The American forces under General George Washington in the area of New York City were not well arranged to defend the city.
 Starting with the Battle of Brooklyn in late August, the British defeated Washington’s forces in a series of battles.
 It left many American soldiers killed, wounded, demoralized, or imprisoned.
 Many of those who had created the Declaration doubted that all of their work in creating the document would matter, some believing that a British victory was inevitable.

 It was during this cloud of confusion that Bet decided to act.
-On Friday, October 3, 1776, Bet ran away from the Stones and her enslavement.
+On Friday, October 3, 1776, Bet ran away.

 Another clue to Bet's position is that Thomas Stone offered the substantial reward of $20 for Bet’s return, a sum worth almost one-third an average worker's salary for a year.
 In the advertisement Stone noted “…that a Negro woman answering to her description, was seen at Brunswick, in Jersey.”
 It is a plausible assumption that Bet was heading northward, because free and runaway African Americans were moderately more accepted in New York and New England and there were more areas for her to hide in a large city.
 Stone advised anyone who caught Bet to turn her over to one of the numerous Maryland officers in the military encampments dispersed near New York City.